-As of January 2021, there are a reported 4.66 billion internet users in the world, and that number is expected to reach 5.3 billion by 2023.
+As of April 2023, there are a reported 5.18 billion internet users in the world.
 Having this many users creates several challenges for service providers, and the farther the servers are from the end user, the higher the latency.
 A Content Delivery Network (CDN) helps to solve these latency problems by reducing the distance between network edge and the server.

 A CDN is a distributed network of servers and storage devices that replicates content or services (such as audio, video, and streams) on a large number of surrogate systems placed at different locations across the world.

 How does a CDN work?

 CDNs use several techniques for reducing latency such as caching, load balancing, scheduling, and request routing.
 The goal of these techniques is to push replicated content closer to the network edge where the end user/IoT edge device is.

 Description: The architecture of a CDN, Wang et.al.
 Source.

 The CDN consists of an origin or a base server that contains all kinds of data.
 The surrogate servers, also known as PoPs (Points of presence), are distributed around the globe at different locations to distribute load from the origin server.
 Content is pushed from the origin server to the PoP servers.
 When a user initiates a request it is routed to the nearest PoP server; if the content or data does not exist, only then the request is extended to the origin server.
 These servers also perform prefetching which uses data analysis to predict the kind of data that might be needed for users in a specific geographic location and fetches it from the origin server in advance.

 The CDN algorithm is also programmed to consider different QoS (Quality of Service) metrics such as server load, latency, traffic volume, client access networks, and proximity.
 For instance, if the physically closest server is suffering from network congestion, the request could be routed to the second closest server resulting in the farther server giving a lower latency.